A female student of the Addiction Studies Certificate program

 Philosophy

-PHIL 211 - Existentialism I
+PHIL 211 - Philosophy in Literature: Existentialism I

-Political Science/Global Studies
+Political Studies/Global Studies

 POLI 151 - Law and Politics in Canada